 The Group has made short-term deposits of surplus funds available with banks and financial institutions of good credit repute and therefore, doesn't consider credit risk to be significant.
 Other receivables such as security deposits and advances with related parties, do not comprise of a significant cumulative balance and thus do not expose the Group to a significant credit risk.
-The Group has concentration of credit risk as all the Group's trade receivables are held with GAIL, its only customer.
-However, GAIL has a reputable credit standing and hence the Group does not consider credit risk in respect of these to be significant.
+The Group has concentration of credit risk as all the Group's trade receivables are held with Gas Authority (India) Limited and EICR (Cyprus) Limited only.
+Credit risk in respect of these customers is managed through monitoring of credit worthiness which they considers to be reputable and hence they does not consider credit risk to be significant.
 None of the financial assets held by the Group are past due.